Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Summary and conclusions

-\item Emission spectra are mostly sensitive to oxygen fugacity (\fOtwo), metallicity ($z$) and temperature, and to a lower degree to the volatile content (\logvmf).
-Key molecules with strong absorption features include SO$_2$, CO$_2$ and H$_2$O, and when the atmosphere is inverted, CO and SiO appear as emission features.
-SO$_2$ is the most robust tracer of \fOtwo in the range $\Delta$IW +3$\pm$3, except at $z \sim 0$, where the feature appears weak due to low total sulfur abundances.
-CO$_2$ and H$_2$O are present across a wide range of conditions, making them poor stand-alone redox indicators, but allow for constraints on metallicity ($z$).
-SiO emission at 9 \micron identifies hot, highly reducing, low-metallicity atmospheres.
-Cooler reduced atmospheres, provided they have high \logvmf, show CH$_4$ or HCN emission instead, which may be replaced by C$_2$H$_2$ features in a more realistic setting.
-The 4.5 \micron region (JWST NIRCam) is spectrally degenerate in CO$_2$, CO, SO$_2$ and SiO, while JWSTs MIRI instrument can distinguish between redox regimes and temperatures by targeting distinct CO$_2$, SO$_2$, and SiO features in the 7–20 \micron band.
+Secondary eclipse depths are mostly sensitive to temperature and oxygen fugacity (\fOtwo) and to a lower degree to metallicity (\metal) and the volatile content (\logvmf).
+Key molecules with strong absorption features include SO$_2$, CO$_2$, and H$_2$O. When the atmosphere is inverted, CO and SiO appear as emission features.
+SO$_2$ is the most robust tracer of \fOtwo in the range $\Delta$IW +3$\pm$3, except at \metal$\sim 0$, where the feature appears weak due to low total sulfur abundances.
+CO$_2$ and H$_2$O are present across a wide range of conditions, making them poor stand-alone redox indicators, but they allow for constraints on metallicity (\metal) and volatile amounts (\logvmf).
+SiO emission at 9 \micron identifies hot, highly reducing low-metallicity atmospheres.
+Cooler (\tirr $\lesssim 2000$ K) and highly reduced atmospheres might show CH$_4$ features instead, which may be replaced by C$_2$H$_2$ features in a more realistic setting.
+The 4.5 \micron region (JWST NIRCam) is spectrally degenerate in CO$_2$, CO, SO$_2$, and SiO, while the JWST MIRI instrument can distinguish between redox regimes and temperatures by targeting distinct CO$_2$, SO$_2$, and SiO features in the 7–20 \micron band.

-\item Transmission spectra show H$_2$O, CO$_2$, and SO$_2$ features in the mid-infrared to the same effect as emission spectra, but their high mean-molecular weights compress the atmosphere, limiting detectability.
-H$_2$O bands between 1-2 \micron become tracers of atmospheric mass (\logvmf) for oxidised low-$z$ atmospheres, while planets with $z \sim 0$ show strong mid-IR SiO and CO features.
-The UVIS to NIR (300–1000 nm) shows a minimum in transit depth but hosts lines from SO, OH, Fe, Mg, MgO, SiO, and H$_2$O that vary with \fOtwo, offering a promising window for ground-based detection of magma oceans, and retrievals of the \fOtwo.
+The transit depth is mainly governed by \metal: low-\metal atmospheres are significantly more extended than their compressed high-\metal counterparts.
+However, the identity and shape of spectral features in transmission is still dictated by \fOtwo, and they show \metal-sensitive H$_2$O and redox-sensitive SO$_2$ features in the mid-infrared to the same effect as emission spectra.
+H$_2$O bands between 1-2 \micron also become tracers of atmospheric mass (\logvmf) for oxidised low-\metal atmospheres, while planets with \metal$\sim 0$ show strong mid-IR SiO and CO features.
+The UVIS to NIR (300–1000 nm) shows a minimum in transit depth but hosts lines from SO, OH, Fe, Mg, MgO, SiO, and H$_2$O that vary with \fOtwo, offering a promising window for ground-based detection of magma oceans and retrievals of the \fOtwo.

-\item In the cooler upper layers, condensation of silicates, oxides and carbides might occur.
-For ultra-high irradiation temperatures ($\geq 2500$ K), the condensation front is pushed to very high altitude (or is even non-existent), while in colder (\tirr $\leq 2000$ K) or more reduced ($\Delta$IW $<$-3) it can occur in lower atmospheric layers.